Antoinette Sandbach: Early life, education, and ancestry

-Antoinette Sandbach was educated at Haileybury and Imperial Service College and the University of Nottingham, where she studied law, and practised as a criminal barrister in London for 13 years, latterly at 9 Bedford Row chambers.
+Antoinette Sandbach was educated at Haileybury and Imperial Service College and subsequently at the University of Nottingham, where she studied law.
+She practised as a criminal barrister in London for 13 years, latterly at 9 Bedford Row chambers.
 She was twice elected to the Bar Council in that time.

 She then ran the family farming business, Hafodunos Farms Ltd, at Llangernyw in the Elwy valley of North Wales from where she embarked on a political career.